Shilparamam

+Established in 1992, Shilparamam is situated a few kilometers from Hyderabad city.
+It is composed of 65 acre of land.

 Attractions at Shilparamam

 Rural Museum

-The rural museum, surrounded by trees, is a miniature depiction of typical Indian village.
+The rural museum, surrounded by trees, is a miniature depiction of a typical Indian village.

 Over 15 life-sized huts, authentically constructed out of baked clay and thatch, depict rural and tribal lifestyles and the life of various artisans.
-It provides a window to rural life for city dwellers and those who have never visited a village before.
+It provides a window to rural life for city dwellers and those who have never visited a rural village.
 The museum houses sculptures and life size models depicting the day-to-day activities of the rural artisans.

 Rock Museum

 Shantiniketan's Subrata Basu has fashioned a rock garden here by blending his own rock collections with the rock formations found in the village.
-The natural formations stand unswayed in a scenic form in Rock Museum.[tone]
-This Rock Museum adds a fantastic ecological side to Shilparamam.